moloewe-leuphana/moloewe-leuphana.github.io/docs/project_notebook/setting_up_tools.md

 The Graph tool, for example, only needs the `get_` function, containing the data you want to display in the graph.

 The Button tool, on the other hand, only needs the `set_` function, containing instructions on what to do when the button is pressed
-(i.e. when its function is called).
+(i.e. when its `set_` function is called).

 :::note

-- siehe außerdem user examples

 ## **6 Tool Codes**

+Here we will present the **basic code** for each tool.
+You can copy this code into your Project Notebook and adjust it to your needs.

+Also, please see our **User Examples** in the left sidebar.

 ### 6.1 Switch